zhanzhicheng/enkf/README.md

-# enkf
+# Enkf
-an framework combined enkf and seir model for forecasting outbreak of infectious disease
+An framework combining enkf and seir model for forecasting outbreak of infectious disease